Mackenzie-Frey/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

 end
 ```

-**Annotate**
+**FlashCard**

-Annotate each line of your new code the way the examples above were, to describe exactly what is happening at each line.
+Its time to create your next flashcard!
+Using the same format that we used for \#each, create a flashcard for \#map - including syntax, return value, and use-cases.

 **Turn & Talk**
-Share you code with your neighbor.
-Talk them through your annotations - be specific.
+Share you flashcard with your neighbor.
+Talk them through it and be specific.
 What is similar/different?
-Why did you make the choices you made?
+Are there any changes/additions you want to make to your own flashcard?

 ### `find` / `detect`